xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 * Connect a null serial cable to DB-9 connector on Multi UART sliceCARD.
 * Connect other end of cable to DB-9 connector slot on the host or USB-UART adapter.
-* Identify the serial (COM) port number provided by the Host or *USB to UART* adapter and open a suitable terminal client software for the selected COM port (refer to the documentation of the selected application).
+* Identify the serial (COM) port number provided by the Host or *USB to UART* adapter and open a suitable terminal client software for the selected COM port (if required, refer to the documentation of the selected application).

 * Configure the host COM port console settings; sample settings while using Hercules client should be as follows:
 .. list-table::